Do You Still Need Frontend Frameworks in the AI Era?

 Where frameworks remain indispensable

-Complex state management across many components, real-time server push, large dataset virtualization, accessibility compliance, security configuration, session management, and enterprise component behavior are all areas where the framework’s architecture matters enormously and where AI-generated code frequently produces something that appears to work but fails under real conditions.
-These are the requirements that the three levels of experiment in this guide were designed to probe — and they are the areas where the differences between frameworks are largest.
+Complex state management across many components or pages, real-time server communication, large dataset virtualization, accessibility compliance, security configuration, session management, and enterprise component behavior are all areas where the framework’s architecture matters enormously.
+In these cases, AI-generated code frequently produces something that appears to work but fails under real conditions.
+These are the requirements that the three levels of review in this guide were designed to identify, as they are the areas where frameworks make the most difference.

-Frameworks also serve a function that no AI tool replaces: they enforce consistency.
-A large codebase with ten developers contributing AI-generated components, each using slightly different patterns, becomes harder to maintain — not because the individual components are wrong, but because there is no coherent architecture holding them together.
+Frameworks also serve a function which AI tools do not provide: they enforce consistency.
+A large codebase becomes increasingly more complex to maintain the more developers contributing AI-generated components work in parallel.
+Not because the individual components are wrong, but because there is no coherent architecture holding them together.
 A framework provides the architecture.
 AI tools work within it.

-Testing, debugging, performance tuning, and security hardening all require understanding how the framework works, not just how to generate code that runs in it.
-These are skills that remain human, and they are attached to specific frameworks rather than to “web development” in the abstract.
+Testing, debugging, performance tuning, and security hardening all require framework knowledge.
+These are skills that are best provided by human developers, and they are attached to specific frameworks rather than to “web development” in the abstract.

 Long-term maintenance of an enterprise application — the kind of application that runs for five to ten years and is maintained by developers who were not involved in building it — depends on a codebase that is predictable, consistent, and understandable.
-That predictability comes from the framework’s patterns, not from the AI that helped generate the code.
+That predictability comes from the framework’s patterns, not from the AI-generation tools.

 The more useful question